Benin City: Urban heating

-The city is on average 0.5 C-change warmer than the surrounding rural areas, and these temperature differences are greater during the working weeks.
+The city, on average is .5 degrees Celsius warmer than the surrounding rural areas, and these temperature differences are greater during the working weeks.

 Waste management

-A 2021 study published in Nature highlighted that the city has not met the standards for waste management set by the Edo State Waste Management Board.
-After surveying 2,720 inhabitants of the city, the authors found that most people in the city did not understand proper waste management practices.
+A 2021 study published in Nature, highlighted that the city has not met the standards for waste management set by the Edo State Waste Management Board.
+After surveying 2720 inhabitants of the city, the authors found that most people in the city did not understand proper waste management practices.
 Moreover, the study found that survey participants did not understand how waste management was connected to other issues like greenhouse gas emissions.
 An additional study found that most residents did not understand the health impacts of bad waste management.

 Culture

-Attractions in the city include the National Museum, the Oba Palace, and Igun Street (famous for bronze casting and other metal works).
-Other attractions include various festivals and the Benin Moats (measuring about 20 to 40 ft), the King's Square (known as Ring Road), and the city's traditional markets.
+Attractions in the city include the National Museum, the Oba Palace, Igun Street (famous for bronze casting and other metal works).
+Other attractions include various festivals and the Benin Moats (measuring about 20 to 40 ft), the King's Square (known as Ring Road) and the city's traditional markets.

+The Binis are known for bronze sculpture, their casting skills, and their arts and craft.
+Benin City is also the home of one of the oldest ongoing monarchies in the world.
+Various festivals are held in Benin City yearly to celebrate various historic occasions and seasons.

+Art

+The "Benin Bronzes", portrait figures, busts and groups created in iron, carved ivory, and especially in brass (conventionally called "bronze"), were looted from the Benin City palace by the expeditionary force.
+Some of the bronzes were auctioned off to compensate for the expenses incurred during the capture and occupation of the city.
+Most of these artifacts can be found today in western museums at locations around the world.
+In recent years, appeals have gone to various museums and governments to return such artifacts.
+The most prominent of these artifacts was the famous Queen Idia mask used as a mascot during the Second Festival of Arts Culture (FESTAC '77) held in Nigeria in 1977 now known as "Festac Mask".

 Festivals

 Benin City has a popular festival called the Igue festival.
 The festival is an annual event held in the city to usher in the new year.
 The festival is an integral part of the culture of the people in Benin City (formerly referred to as Benin Kingdom or the Kingdom of Benin).
-The festival is believed to renew Oba Ewuare's magical powers and it celebration comes between Christmas and New Year celebrations.
+The festival is believed to renew Oba Ewuare's magical powers, and it comes between the Christmas and New Year celebrations.
 The festival includes the Oba's blessing of the land and his people.

-Aside from the cultural festival, the city also plays host to the Benin City Film Festival.
+Aside the cultural festival, the city also plays host to the Benin City Film Festival.
 The festival creates room for the promotion of works produced by the local film community.
-It also promotes the content of emerging national and international filmmakers, showcasing their works in an environment where they have access to experienced industry professionals.
+It also promotes content of emerging national and international filmmakers, showcasing their works in an environment where they have access to experienced industry professionals.